rustwasm/wasm-bindgen/guide/src/contributing/design/index.md

 `foo_bg.wasm` module is simply used as an implementation detail (it was lightly modified from the original `foo.wasm` file).

-As more features are stabilized in WebAssembly over time (like host bindings) the JS file is expected to get smaller and smaller.
+As more features are stabilized in WebAssembly over time (like component model) the JS file is expected to get smaller and smaller.
 It's unlikely to ever disappear, but `wasm-bindgen` is designed to follow the WebAssembly spec and proposals closely to optimize JS/Rust as much as possible.